qmi03/dbms-241/chapters/data_storage_management.typ

       - Main fork: Actual data
       - Free Space Map (FSM) fork: Tracks available space
       - Visibility Map (VM) fork: Tracks page tuple status
+==== Heap Table File

+In PostgreSQL, data files (including heap tables, indexes, free space maps, and visibility maps) are organized into fixed-length pages, typically 8192 bytes (8 KB) in size.
+These pages are sequentially numbered, with block numbers starting from 0.
+When a file becomes full, PostgreSQL appends a new empty page to increase its size.

++ *Page Structure*

+  - A page in a PostgreSQL heap table contains three primary components:
+    - Heap Tuples
+      - Heap tuples represent the actual record data.
+They are stacked from the bottom of the page.
+The internal structure of tuples is complex and involves considerations of concurrency control and write-ahead logging.
+  - Line Pointers
+    - 4 bytes long
+    - Also called item pointers
+    - Form an array acting as an index to tuples
+    - Sequentially numbered from 1 (offset number)
+    - A new line pointer is added when a tuple is inserted
+  - Page Header (PageHeaderData)
+    - The page header is 24 bytes long and contains crucial metadata:
+      - *pd_lsn*: 8-byte unsigned integer storing the Log Sequence Number (LSN) of the last page modification
+      - *pd_checksum*: Page checksum value (supported in versions 9.3 and later)
+      - *pd_lower*: Points to the end of line pointers
+      - *pd_upper*: Points to the beginning of the newest heap tuple
+      - *pd_special*: In table pages, points to the page's end
+      - The space between line pointers and the newest tuple is called *free space* or a *hole*.
+  - Tuple Identification
+    - Tuples are identified internally using a Tuple Identifier (TID), which consists
+      of:
+      - Block number of the page containing the tuple
+      - Offset number of the line pointer pointing to the tuple

+=== TOAST Mechanism

+For tuples larger than approximately 2 KB (about 1/4 of a page), PostgreSQL uses TOAST (The Oversized-Attribute Storage Technique) to manage and store the data efficiently.

+*Note*: This page structure is classified as a *slotted page* in computer science, with line pointers corresponding to a *slot array*.
 + *Special Storage Mechanisms*
   - TOAST (The Oversized-Attribute Storage Technique)
     - Handles large column values